 The Oregon State University Extension Land Steward course is designed for owners of woodlands, small farms, pasture or other rural land who want to manage their property's natural resources more effectively.

-This research-based, professionally developed course will cover topics from:
+This research-based, professionally developed course will cover topics on:

 The course includes a series of nine self-paced online lessons, plus three virtual classes where you will meet at the same time, utilizing video conferencing.

 Throughout the course, you can expect to spend up to two hours per week on each self-paced online lesson and related activities.
 You will also complete a series of resource assessments to get to know your property better and develop a management plan for your property using our landowner-friendly template.

 Rachel Werling is the faculty coordinator for the OSU Land Steward Progam and has been with OSU Extension since 2011.
 She oversees the Land Steward field training, volunteers and mentors, community education classes, and Living on Your Land conference.
 Rachel developed this course with the assistance of a Land Steward advisory committee of volunteers and partners.
 The Land Steward Program works with a diverse set of community partners working to support land stewards to achieve their management goals.